 A good deal of important information can be gathered from routine conversation with parents and children.
-Parents and children will often reveal details of family life, discuss methods of discipline, and even request help with a problem in discussions with teachers or other school personnel.
+Parents and children will often reveal details of family life, discuss methods of discipline, and even request help with a problem in talking to teachers or home visitors.
 Conversations with parents can also reveal how they feel about their child.
 The abusive or neglectful parent may: